 Gone is the constant stress of having to drive to the halal store.

 Instead, I can now sign in quickly online and create an order for my week’s meat groceries, all without leaving my house.

 Since my initial order, I’ve been spreading the gospel of Boxed Halal like nothing else.

 I can’t seem to look back to the days of searching for halal on my own.
-If you’re over long trips looking for an alternative, go online to Boxed Halal to learn more about their mission and see what products they have for you to order from.
+If you’re over long trips looking for an alternative, consider this my official stamp of approval for Boxed Halal and all of their delicious meat offerings.

-And let’s be real – there is no better timing for this than the next time you have to eat.
+And let’s be real – there is no better timing for this than the next time you’re craving a good burger.
 What better time is there to try it than now?